Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kangaruse/_index.md

 boardgame: true

 title: "Kangaruse"
-headerTitle: "Kangaruse | Jumping has never been so tactical and treacherous"
+headerTitle: "Jumping has never been so tactical and treacherous"
 blurb: "Jumping has never been so tactical and treacherous.
 Hop along the smartest route to collect the most points before your opponents stamped the whole brushland to dust."

-fullHeaderImg: "kangaruse_header"
-headerImg: "kangaruse_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true